AndersDeath/diary2/000-current.md

 # 26 October - Thursday - Yerevan - 392 day of immigration

 This day was nice.
-I was coding for whole day
+I was coding for whole day and also prepared some things for the future.